UnsignedArduino/Chessbot/README.md

 python src/train/gather_board_images.py
 ```

-If you are running the command over SSH, prepend `DISPLAY=:0` to the command.
+If you are running the command over SSH, prepend `DISPLAY=:0` to the command so
+the OpenCV window pops up on the main monitor.

 To gather images: